 John Keep Wilson

 Date of Birth: Jan 1888 – John Keep Wilson had been a long-term employee of the Defence Department and serving as a soldier in the NZAOC until 1931 when he was transferred into the Civil Service.
-Reinstated as a soldier by 1935, Wilson would remain at the MOD until his retirement in 1947.
+Reinstated as a soldier by 1935, Wilson remained at the MOD until his retirement in 1947.

 Kevin Graham Keith Cropp